-System Development Charges Audits - As required by PUA, § 25-405(d), we will review and approve the actual costs incurred by developers who help build WSSC Water's infrastructure.
-At the end of Fiscal Year (FY) 2019, we had eleven (11) SDC audit requests remaining.
-These audit requests are expected to be initiated and/or completed during FY 2021.
-Further, these audit requests are ongoing and the number of requests fluctuate throughout the fiscal year.
+System Development Charges Audits - As required by Public Utilities Article, Section 25-405(d), we will review and approve the actual costs incurred by developers who help build WSSC Water's infrastructure.
+At the end of Fiscal Year (FY) 2019, we had eleven (11) SDC audit requests in our possession.
+These audit requests are expected to be initiated and/or completed during FY 2020.
+However, these audit requests are ongoing, and this number is expected to fluctuate throughout this fiscal year.